Space-Machines-Company/meta-enclustra-mpfs/README.md

 ### Ethernet MAC address configuration

-Each Enclustra module is delivered with two unique MAC addresses configured in its EEPROM.
-These MAC addresses are automatically read by U-Boot and configured.
+Each Enclustra module is delivered with two unique MAC addresses stored in the EEPROM.
+During the boot process, these MAC addresses are automatically read by U-Boot and configured to be used by U-Boot and Linux.

 ### Reading Serial Number of Module